Neuralink’s tech embeds tiny wires in the brain to read electrical pulses

 These electrodes relay detected neural pulses to a processor on the surface of the skull that’s able to read information from up to 1,536 channels, which is roughly 15 times better than current systems embedded in humans.
 It meets the baseline for scientific research and medical applications and it’s possibly superior to rival Belgian company Imec’s Neuropixels technology, which can gather data from thousands of separate brains cells at once.

 An abstract in a Neuralink white paper published today notes that the system could include “as many as 3,072 electrodes per array distributed across 96 threads.”
+The coauthors of the paper also noted that Neuralink has performed at least 19 surgeries on animals and successfully placed wires about 87% of the time.

+During the presentation, Musk hinted that Neuralink has worked with primates.
+“We definitely need to address the monkey in the room.
+This is a sensitive subject,” he said.
+“A monkey has been able to control a computer with its brain.”

 Challenges ahead